Trump Golf Course Features Monument To Fake Battle #FakeHistory

 “How would they know that?
 Were they there?”

-Despite being adamant that his golf course Civil War battle monument was a legitimate one with ties to recorded American History, Trump was not able to name any of the historians he claimed had advised him that the area between the 14th and 15th holes of his course was a historical site called “The River of Blood.”
+Despite being adamant that his golf course Civil War battle monument was a legitimate one with ties to recorded American history, Trump was not able to name any of the historians he claimed had advised him that the area between the 14th and 15th holes of his course was a historical site called “The River of Blood.”

 [Featured Image by Ben Nuckols/AP Images]